-The potential allergenicity of neomycin phosphotransferase II (NPTII) has been investigated by ANZFA for a number of different applications for GM foods where simulated mammalian digestion studies have been submitted for evaluation as well as studies where its amino acid sequence has been compared with known allergens.
+The potential allergenicity of neomycin phosphotransferase II (NPTII) has been investigated previously where simulated mammalian digestion studies have been evaluated as well as studies comparing its amino acid sequence with known allergens.
 None of these has revealed any potential for NPTII to be a food allergen.
 In addition, the safety of this protein, including its potential allergenicity, has also been considered on numerous occasions in the peer reviewed scientific literature (Flavell et al 1992, Nap et al 1992, Fuchs et al 1993a, Fuchs et al 1993b).
 In all instances it has been concluded that NPTII has limited potential to be a food allergen.
 This conclusion also applies to NPTII in BXN cotton, which is identical to the NPTII assessed for potential allergenicity on previous occasions.